In Residence: 11th Edition

 The Artist Residency Program at HCCC provides resident artists with a space for creative exploration, exchange, and collaboration with other artists, professionals in the field, and the public.
 HCCC Curatorial Fellow María-Elisa Heg notes, “The works in this year’s In Residence showcase both excellence in traditional craft and exciting innovations from artists who are continuing to expand their output and vision.”

-Corey Ackelmire and Ean Escoto use their work in metalsmithing and jewelry to affect and observe human behaviors and habits.
+Corey Ackelmire uses her work in metalsmithing and jewelry to affect and observe human behaviors and habits.
 As part of her Better Angels Project, Ackelmire has altered pennies and sent them into the hands of participants to leave for others to find, as a kind of meditation on the faith people put in both fiat currency and humankind.
-Escoto makes jewelry that examines the connection between science and craft, using open-source coding to create kinetic and responsive jewelry that expands its possibilities as an extension of the body.

 Daniel Garver and Angel Oloshove embrace mark-making in their practice.
 Garver moves between drawing, weaving, and ceramics to examine how psychology affects perceptions of pattern, order, and form, incorporating optical illusions to invite deeper viewing.
 Oloshove uses color and form to convey emotional and spiritual intensity, moving between printmaking and ceramics to balance the spontaneous act of creation with the practice of her craft.